 Through the sharing of participants’ own experiences and perceptions, the workshop creates an environment of lively debate and questioning.
 This enables the group to discover for themselves the contributory factors in various crash types.

-By attending the workshop, participants gain a greater understanding of the dangers on the road and are able to adopt a driving style that significantly reduces their potential of being involved in an incident or crash.
+By taking part in the workshop, participants gain a greater understanding of the dangers on the road and are able to adopt a driving style that significantly reduces their potential of being involved in an incident or crash.

 Driver Behaviour Workshop Objectives: